 \section{Discussion and Conclusions}

-We have shown that the process of hierarchy growth in a simple bottom-up approach tends to a stationary state that is described by agents distribution decaying exponentially with the hierarchy level $h$ as $N_h \sim \lambda^h$ (where the scaling ratio $\lambda <1$).
-This "equilibrium" takes place irrespective of consecutive "perturbations" of the system through collective promotions and individual degradations.
-The finding is well documented by extensive numerical simulations that have been confirmed by analytical results based on the rate equation method.
-The picture reminds Boltzmann distribution of occupation of energy levels in one-dimensional quantum harmonic oscillator where the hierarchy level $h$ corresponds to the oscillator energy and $-\log(\lambda)$ corresponds to the inverse of system temperature.
+We have demonstrated that the process of hierarchy growth in a simple bottom-up approach converges to a stationary state characterized by an exponential decay of agent distribution with the hierarchy level $h$, as $N_h \sim \lambda^h$ (where the scaling ratio $\lambda <1$).
+This equilibrium persists despite continuous system perturbations through collective promotions and individual degradations.
+Our finding is supported by extensive numerical simulations and validated through analytical results derived from rate equations.
+Notably, our results are consistent with observed patterns of hierarchical organization in several real-worlds systems, including hunter-gatherers \citep{huntergatherer}, mammals \citep{mammals}, and players of the online game \textit{Pardus} \citep{fuchs}.
+Our model, like these empirical studies, shows that bottom-up self-organization naturally leads to hierarchies with exponential scaling in group sizes across levels.
+This convergence underscores that hierarchical organization is an intrinsic and essential process for structuring complex interactions in both human and animal societies.

+Interestingly, the distribution of the occupancy of hierarchy levels is reminiscent of the Boltzmann distribution of energy level occupancy where the hierarchy levels $h$ correspond to the energy levels and $-\log(\lambda)$ to the inverse temperature.
+The scaling ratio $\lambda$ of agent distribution $N_h$ increases with the number of agent's initial followers ($\mu$), i.e. a higher system temperature corresponds to a larger number of new followers of every promoted agent.

-The above mentioned stationary state occurs when the age of the system is much larger than the system size $t\gg N$.
-Then the average hierarchy level $\left<h\right>$, the number of links per agent $E_{tot}/N$, the fraction of nodes at the ground state $N_0/N$ are independent from the system size (provided it is large enough).
-The above observables rely on parameters tied up with system dynamics, i.e. the number of new followers $\mu$ and the effective degradation ratio defined as a ratio of number $d$ of degradations and number $n$ of promotions per time unit $\gamma=\frac{d}{n}$.
-The system size $N$ does influence however the maximal hierarchy level $h_{max}$ that increases logarithmically with $N$ although the occupation of $h_{max}$ is small and does not affect the value of $\left<h\right>$.
+The stationary state emerges when the system age greatly exceeds its size ($t\gg N$).
+In this regime, key metrics -- including the average hierarchy level $\left<h\right>$, the total number of edges per agent $E_{tot}/N$, and the fraction of nodes at the ground level $N_0/N$ -- become independent of the system size (beyond a certain threshold).
+These observables depend on the system parameters, i.e. the number of new followers $\mu$ and the degradation ratio $\gamma=\frac{d}{n}$, where $d$ and $n$ represent the number of degradations and the number of promotions per time step, respectively.
+While the system size does not affect these metrics, it does influence the maximal hierarchy level $h_{max}$ which grows logarithmically with $N$ although the occupation of $h_{max}$ is small and does not impact $\left<h\right>$.